 22. Catch a reading in a Blacksmith’s workshop

-Words instead of metal are the raw material worked with in the unqiue location of the blacksmith workshop, turned event venue, Alte Schmiede.
-This place has regular readings and is a favorite amongst people in the know.
+Words instead of metal are the raw material worked with in the unique location of the blacksmith workshop, turned event venue, Alte Schmiede.
+This place has regular readings and is a favourite amongst people in the know.
 Check out the program, here.

-23. Introduce yourself to Vienna's craft beer scene23.
-Introduce yourself to Vienna's craft beer scene
+23. Introduce yourself to Vienna’s craft beer scene

 24. Munch on some streetside Maroni (chestnuts) and Kartoffelpuffer